-Thailand travel itinerary, which shows you some of the best parts in Thailand, even though you only have 17 days to explore the country.
+Thailand travel itinerary, which shows you some of the best parts in Thailand, even though you only have less than 3 weeks to explore this amazing country.

 Most travel blogs write about long term traveling, what is great, but most of the people reading them, cannot really travel long term.
 We are travel bloggers having a full time job, so we exactly know that sometimes it is extremely hard to get more than 2 weeks off.
 Even though we have only 2 weeks for traveling, we enjoy every minute on the road.
 You might be surprised how much you can see and experience if you know how to plan well.